Taxation and Basic Income

 -

-reduce the overall taxes of those on high incomes more than those on lower incomes and
+reduce the taxes paid in absolute dollars by those on high incomes more than those on lower incomes and

 -